Growth Hormone with Suppression (Blood)

 Why do I need this test?

-You may need this test if your doctor suspects that you have acromegaly, or excessive growth hormone disease.
+You may need this test if your healthcare provider suspects that you have acromegaly, or excessive growth hormone disease.
 Acromegaly is a disorder in adults caused by too much GH.
 Other disorders caused by too much GH are growth hormone hypersecretion syndrome and anterior pituitary adenoma syndrome.

 In children, acromegaly is called gigantism.
-Your child may need this test if the doctor suspects that he or she might have gigantism.
+Your child may need this test if your child's healthcare provider suspects that he or she might have gigantism.

 Gigantism and acromegaly have many characteristics that develop slowly.
 Not everyone has every symptom.
 Signs and symptoms include: